bburwell/Peloton-Home-Assistant/README.md

   *       workouts_to_get = 5
   *       output_file = "/config/www/peloton_workouts.json"
   * I do this so when the automation runs it updates the json file in the /config/www directory
+  * Also - I use docker containers and Home Assistant is a container.
+To run shell commands that call libraries you need to make sure that it is installed in the container - for peloton you will need to do this in the console window:
+  *      pip install pylotoncycle

 * I know some are looking at trying to add automation for lights and music and BPM's.
 I haven't gone down that path but I will give a couple of commnents:
   * First I do not know how many API calls are allowed daily for the Peloton API.
 If it is unlimited then this could be easlity created.
 If it is limited, which I expect it to be, you could then possibly use something like a motion detector to run the python file more frequently.